al-maisan/pms/README.md

 ## Business

- 1. budget planning?
+ 1. budget and head count planning?
- 1. what is the budget for technology, engineering and R&D specifically?
+ 1. what is the budget/head count for technology, engineering and R&D specifically?

 ## Technology, engineering and R&D